When is the Love Island 2018 final?

 - How do I get the Love Island app and how does it work?

-When the final date has been confirmed in ITV2’s schedules, we will reveal it here.
+Each day the show finishes at 10pm or 10.05pm on ITV2, but the final itself has yet to be confirmed.
+When the finale’s date has been confirmed in ITV2’s schedules, we will reveal it here.

 However, using a bit of maths and guessing, we can assume that show will finish on Monday 30th July.